-Trump’s order notes that “it is also the policy of the United States to manage cybersecurity risk as an executive branch enterprise.”
-Regardless of the actual effectiveness of the order, it is encouraging that the government is taking steps to understand the risks, improve its network security, and unite security protocls across the departments.
+Trump’s order notes that “it is also the policy of the United States to manage cyber security risk as an executive branch enterprise.”
+Regardless of the actual effectiveness of the order, it is encouraging that the government is taking steps to understand the risks, improve its network security, and unite security protocols across the departments.

 The risk report, due in the next 90 days, must “document the risk mitigation and acceptance choices made by each agency head, including: